ItsAlenCraft/ROS2_Humble_Visual_System/README.md

-# ROS2_Humble_VissualCodes
+# ROS2_Humble_Visual_System
-ROS2 Humble VissualCodes.
+ROS2 Humble Visual System.
 This use your build in Camera or external camera.
 It has a build in detecter which is not 100% complete and still in development.
 OS: Ubuntu 22.04 (Jammy Jellyfish)

+The file is large so it is compressed to a zip file

 Extract ws2.zip as ws2 folder in Home folder or in any location